chapel-lang/chapel/doc/users-guide/base/configs.rst

 :title: Users Guide: Configuration Declarations

-.. _ug-typeAliases:
+.. _ug-configs:

 **config** Declarations: command-line overrides
 ===============================================

-The four main declaration keywords that have been introduced so far — ``var``, ``const``, ``param``, and ``type`` — each support a mode in which their symbols' initial values as specified in the source code can be overridden on the command-line.
-This supports the ability to specify and override default values, and is achieved by prefixing the statement with the keyword ``config``.
+The four main declaration keywords that have been introduced so far — ``var``, ``const``, ``param``, and ``type`` — support a mode in which their initializing expressions in the source code can be overridden on the command-line.
+This is achieved by prefixing the declaration with the keyword ``config``.
+Chapel's ``config`` feature provides a simple means of specifying and overriding default values.

 ``config var`` and ``config const``
 -----------------------------------

-Configuration variables are variables whose default values can be overridden the executable's command-line.
+*Configuration variables* are variables whose default values can be overridden on the executable's command-line.
 Here's a simple example:

 .. literalinclude:: examples/users-guide/base/configs.chpl
   :caption: